twpayne/chezmoi/README.md

   while still being able to control machine-specific details.
 You only need to maintain a single branch.
 Your dotfiles can be templates (using [`text/template`](https://pkg.go.dev/text/template) syntax).
-Predefined variables allow you to change behaviour depending on operating system, architecture, and hostname.
+Predefined variables allow you to change behavior depending on operating system, architecture, and hostname.

 * Personal and secure: Nothing leaves your machine, unless you want it to.
 You